rbondoc96/artemis/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+For error handling, there is a Google Sheet with a list of error codes and their descriptions.
+The link to the sheet allows anyone to add comments.
+If there is an error you want to add, please add a comment or open an issue.

+Link to the sheet - https://docs.google.com/spreadsheets/d/1hHzg22qbAh3ex7E4tIlMlMP_rUo0DqDWnBMytqQPsWo/edit?usp=sharing

 Any contributions you make are **greatly appreciated!**